rindo789/hubleto-worksheet-boards/README.md

 ### Quota for today

-Shows many hours you have worked today and shows how many hours you still need to work to hit your quota
+Shows how many hours you have worked today and shows how many hours you still need to work to hit your quota

 ![Quota for today panel](readme/image-1.png)